Registration of third country auditors in the Czech Republic

 Who must register with the Czech Chamber of Auditors?

-- no registration is required for auditors in the following third countries, which are considered equivalent to Member States in relation to audits for financial years starting from 2 July 2010: Australia, Canada, China, Croatia, Japan, Singapore, South Africa, South Korea, Switzerland and USA (limited only until 31 July 2013).
+- no registration is required for auditors in the following third countries, which are considered equivalent to Member States: Australia, Canada, China, Japan, Abu Dhabi, Brazil, Dubai International Financial Centre, Guernsey, Mauritius, Indonesia, Turkey, Singapore, South Africa, South Korea, Switzerland, USA (equivalence will cease to apply on 31 July 2022), Isle of Man, Jersey, Malaysia, Taiwan, New Zealand and Thailand.

 How To Apply

-A third country audit entity that wishes to register with the Chamber of Auditors of the Czech Republic must decide whether to apply in accordance with the requirements of the Commission Decisions on transitional arrangements (Form A) or in accordance with the full registration requirements of Article 45 of the Audit Directive, that is, Article 47 of the Czech Act on Auditors (Form B).
+A third country audit entity, except for the third countries, which are considered equivalent to Member States, that wishes to register with the Chamber of Auditors of the Czech Republic must decide whether to apply in accordance with the requirements of the Commission Decisions on transitional arrangements (Form A) or in accordance with the full registration requirements of Article 45 of the Audit Directive, that is, Article 47 of the Czech Act on Auditors (Form B).
 You should read the detailed guidance notes and forms to help you decide.
 There is full guidance with each form.

 To apply for registration a third country audit entity must complete and submit the following forms, including all applicable annexes indicated in the forms: